 Room Magazine | www.roommagazine.com

 Plenitude Magazine | plenitudemagazine.ca

 From the Root Zine | fromtherootzine.wordpress.com

-Claire Farley is from Québec's Outaouais region and is a doctoral student at the University of Ottawa.
-Her poetry has appeared in Arc, The Puritan, Ottawater, (parenthetical), Bywords, among other places.
+Claire Farley is from Québec's Outaouais region and is a doctoral candidate at the University of Ottawa.
+Her poetry has appeared in Arc, The Puritan, (parenthetical), and in 30 Under 30, an anthology of Canadian Millennial Poets.
 She is the 2016 recipient of Arc's Diana Brebner Prize.
 Follow her on twitter @mcrfarley.

 Cira Nickel is from Vancouver, BC and now resides in Toronto.
 She is a graduate of a Masters of Arts program in English Literature and was formerly an editorial assistant for the White Wall Review.
 Follow her on twitter @ciranickel.

 Digital content editor

 Sarah MacDonell writes, bakes, and scuttles around Ottawa.
 She is the Social Media Manager for Tree Reading Series.
 Her debut chapbook The Lithium Body was published by In/Words Press in 2017.